supremeimposter/My-Vault/GATE/Digital-Logic/Functional Completeness/Functional Completeness.md

   - DigitalLogic/FunctionalCompleteness
 ---
 # Functional Completeness
+> [!think]
+> There are many boolean operations such as NOT, AND, OR, NAND, NOR, ExOR, ExNOR.
+> 1. Can we realize any boolean function using these boolean operations?
+> 2. Do we need all of these operations to realize any boolean expression?

-- A functional complete set is a set of boolean operations which are sufficient to write expression of every boolean function.
+- A functional complete set is a **set of boolean operations** which are sufficient to write expression of every boolean function.
 - A set of boolean connectives is functionally complete if all the boolean functions can be synthesized using those.
+- A set of operations is functionally complete if every boolean function is equivalent to a boolean expression that uses only operations in the set.

 ## Guidelines for Functional Completeness

 ---
 # Emil Post's Functional Completeness Theorem

 - Let $X$ be a set of boolean functions.